 - While Arlington has experienced significant growth, traffic has been reduced, according to Reconnecting America.

-- Arlington has the lowest property tax rate ($1.006 per $100 FMV) of any jurisdiction in northern Virginia and among the highest levels of services.
+- Arlington has the lowest property tax rate among jurisdictions in northern Virginia and among the highest levels of services.